 By Arwa Lodhi

-From the first time Queen Elizabeth I sported her ruffled collar all the way to when Mary Quant shocked the world with the mini skirt, the UK has always been famous for fashion.
+From back in the days when Queen Elizabeth I rocked Tudor fashion with her ruffled collar all the way to when Mary Quant shocked the world with the mini skirt, the UK has always been famous for fashion.
 Today, Britain is making itself known for showing a greener side: many brands are now not only made in Britain, but they’re also manufactured from eco-friendly materials, too.

 Kensington-based ethical fashion brand Beulah makes quintessentially British luxury clothing with a social conscience.
 In addition to making elegant clothing from organic cotton, silk and linen, Beulah provides employment for trafficked and vulnerable women, and runs charity activities to support victims of trafficking through the Beulah Trust.
 Over the past five years, the company has been recognized by its ethical values and secured a loyal celebrity following, counting the Duchess of Cambridge, Sarah Jessica Parker and Jessica Alba as clients.